-The pain and the mistrust is indeed felt everywhere in the poetry of the young-not only in the work of the "poets of statement" but also in that of the most disciplined and "philological" of the neosymbolists.
-As these poets themselves admit, their view on the world has little of the youthful enthusiasm and the resolute faith in the future that we saw in the poets of the 1960s; it cannot, by any stretch of the imagination, be regarded as hymning the new age of openness and reconstruction.
+The pain and the mistrust is indeed felt everywhere in the poetry of the young-not only in the work of the poets of statement but also in that of the most disciplined of the philological poets.
+As these poets themselves admit, their view on the world has little of the youthful enthusiasm and the resolute faith in the future that we saw in the poets of the 1960's; it cannot, by any stretch of the imagination, be regarded as hymning the new age of openness and reconstruction.